-The monitor panel (Figure 12-1) permits checking the approximate levels in the fresh, gray, and black water holding tanks.
+The monitor panel (Figure 13-1) permits checking the approximate levels in the fresh, gray, and black water holding tanks.

-The monitor panel is located in the hallway and will run as an automatic feature of the motor-home.
+The monitor panel is located in the hallway on the Spyder Control System and will run as an automatic feature of the motor-home.